Feature request #9493

 Case-insensitive search should have an option, it would be ok to have it case-insensitive by default.

-#2 Updated by Etienne Tourigny over 7 years ago
+#2 Updated by Etienne Tourigny about 10 years ago

 see my implementation here with commit "browser dock: add normal syntax (with wildcards at begin and end) and case insensitive search, both default"